-- In 2011/2012 there were 301 net additional dwellings (taking into account losses/demolitions) within the district.
-As at April 2012 the Managed Delivery Target for the district is 247 additional dwelling per annum to meet their minimum total housing requirement of 9,625 dwellings between 2001 and 2026, as set out in the Core Strategy.
-The most recent annual completion figure is above the annual target.
-A total of 1,601 dwellings have been identified on deliverable sites over the next five years starting from 2012/13.
-This value increases to 1,770 when the current year is also included.
-This equates to an average annual completion rate of 295 which is above the current published target of 247. - The current trajectory shows that by 2026 there will be 9,918 completions across the plan period (since 2001).
-Projected annual completion figures will be generally lower than the completion rates reported between 2001 and 2011 but Braintree District will still exceed their minimum housing requirement by 103% for the whole plan period.
-This is due to supply up to 2011 substantially exceeding the annual average required to meet the overall housing requirement. - In 2010/11, 19.2% of the net dwelling completions, which accounts for 86 dwellings, were affordable within the district.
-To date, the highest proportion of affordable housing achieved within the district was in 2009/2010 at 36.7% which accounted for 157 of the total number of dwellings completed.
-Of the 480 new gross dwellings built during 2010/11, 342 were built on previously developed land (PDL).
-Proportionately this was the smallest number of dwellings built on PDL since 2006/07.
-In 2010/11 this accounted for 71.2% of the total dwelling provision while the previous year dwelling completed on PDL represented 92.9% of the total provision. - The number of homeless people accepted in priority need in Braintree District in 2011/12 was 137.
-This is the third lowest figure across the study period with the lowest being the two previous years (2009/10 and 2010/11) at 103 and 104 homeless acceptances.
+- In 2012/2013 there were 178 net additional dwellings (taking into account losses/demolitions) within the district.
+As at April 2013 the Managed Delivery Target for the district is 169 additional dwelling per annum to meet their minimum total housing requirement of 9,625 dwellings between 2001 and 2026, as set out in the Core Strategy.
+The most recent annual completion figure is above the annual target. - The current trajectory shows that by 2026 there will be 9,625 completions across the plan period (since 2001).
+Projected annual completion figures will be generally lower than the completion rates reported between 2001 and 2011 but Braintree District will still exceed their minimum housing requirement by 816 dwellings or 108% for the whole plan period.
+This is due to supply up to 2012 substantially exceeding the annual average required to meet the overall housing requirement. - Current national policy requires local planning authorities to provide a 5-year land supply of deliverable sites which excludes the current reporting year.

+- A total of 1,584 dwellings have been identified on deliverable sites over the next five years starting from 2013/14.
+This value increases to 1,755 when the current year is also included.
+This equates to an average annual completion rate of 292 which is above the current published target of 247. - In 2012/13, 35% of the net dwelling completions, which accounts for 63 dwellings, were affordable within the district.
+To date, the highest proportion of affordable housing achieved within the district was in 2009/2010 at 36.7% which accounted for 157 of the total number of dwellings completed. - Of the 322 new gross dwellings built during 2011/12, 206 were built on previously developed land (PDL).
+Proportionately this is the smallest number of dwellings built on PDL since 2009/10.
+PDL figures no longer include dwellings built on gardens of exisiting dwellings following a change of definition by the Government in June 2010.
+The previous figures for PDL are therefore not comparable with the adjusted figures from 2009/10. - In 2011/12 this accounted for 63.98% of the total dwelling provision while the previous year dwelling completed on PDL represented 71.25% of the total provision.
+Under the old definition this would have been 75.78% and 77.29% respectively. - The number of homeless people accepted in priority need in Braintree District in 2012/13 was 164.
+Although this is the fourth lowest figure across the study period with the lowest being the three previous years (2009/10, 2010/11 and 2011/12) at 103, 104 and 137 homeless acceptances.
 Prior to this, numbers were either near to 200 or significantly more.
-The latest figure does show a rise in homeless acceptances of 31.7%. - As of July 2012 there were 29 Gypsy, Traveller and Travelling Showpersons pitches on 2 authorised sites in the District.
-The total number of caravans in the district was 106, of which 76 were located on authorised sites and 30 on unauthorised sites.
+The latest figure does show a rise in homeless acceptances of 19.7%. - In July 2013 there were a total of 106 caravans sited within the district, of which 78 were located on authorised sites and 28 on unauthorised sites.
+All caravans on the unauthorised sites were situated on land owned by gypsies and these were not tolerated.
+Of the 78 caravans on authorised sites, 40 were private while the remaining 38 caravans were socially rented. - The total number of caravans in Braintree District represents 10% of the total amount within the county and less than 1% of those within England. - As of July 2013 there were 26 Gypsy, Traveller and Travelling Showpersons pitches on 2 authorised sites in the District.
+The total number of caravans in the district was 106, of which 78 were located on authorised sites and 28 on unauthorised sites.